 He Had A Torrid Affair With A Venetian Nun

 In 1753, the 27-year-old Casanova impregnated the 14-year-old Caterina Capretta.
 Capretta's father quickly sent her off to a Venetian convent, but that did nothing to keep the notorious lothario away from her.
 He enlisted the help of nuns at the convent to pass letters between the lovers.

 Meanwhile, in the course of coming and going to the convent, Casanova had piqued the attention of Marina Morosini, a beautiful nun who was already engaged in an affair with Abbé Joachim de Bernis, a French diplomat in Venice.
 Morosini was so beguiled by Casanova's figure that she wrote him a letter straightaway, and the two soon began a passionate affair.
-At one point, the couple actually put on a sex show for de Bernis, who watched their lovemaking from a secret room.
+At one point, the couple actually put on a public show for de Bernis, who watched their lovemaking from a secret room.

 To add another twist to the story, Morosini and Caterina Capretta were engaged in their own torrid affair within the convent walls.